 \end{proof}

-We remark that, given an arbitrary point \(y \in \Apa\), the condition of Proposition \ref{prop:fixpoints}.(c) on the~\(u_\alpha\) is in general insufficient to ensure that~\(\gamma\) fixes~\(u y\).
-Counterexamples can be found whenever~\(\Phi\) contains an irreducible root system of rank greater than one.
+Given an arbitrary point \(y \in \Apa\), the condition in Proposition~\ref{prop:fixpoints}.(c) does not imply that~\(\gamma\) fixes~\(u y\).
+Counterexamples exist whenever~\(\Phi\) contains an irreducible root system of rank greater than one.

-Moreover, Proposition~\ref{prop:fixpoints} only says something about the fixed points of semisimple elements that lie in a maximal split torus.
+Proposition~\ref{prop:fixpoints} only applies to fixed points of semisimple elements that lie in a split maximal torus.
 (We will not consider the fixed points of non-semisimple elements of~\(\G\) in this article.)
-Other \(\F\)\nb-split tori can be dealt with in the same way, since they are subconjugate to~\(\ST\).
 For elements of non-split maximal tori we need yet another aspect of Bruhat--Tits theory.